-Well into the construction of the Capitol, political opposition by legislators, who wanted the permanent seat of the capital moved to another city, continued.
+Well into the construction of the Capitol, political opposition by legislators wanting the permanent seat of the capital moved to another city continued.

 Even after Sacramento became the permanent seat of California’s government in 1854, there were several unsuccessful efforts to relocate the capital to Oakland (1858-59), San Jose (1875-78, 1893, and 1903), Berkeley (1907), and Monterey (1933-41).